TIY-LR-FEE/assignments/11-guess-a-number/README.md

 Modify getUserGuess so that it runs `validateGuess` after calling `readlineSync.question()`.
 If `validateGuess` returns false, make `getUserGuess` return null.
 If `validateGuess` returns true, make `getUserGuess` return their guess.
 Changing invalid guesses to null will make sure they don't match our guessed number.

+Finally, modify `test.js` to add tests for your new function.

 ## Epic Mode

 Our game has one major flaw at the moment: it's impossible to lose.
 Add a life system.
 To do this, you'll need to do the following: